Argelbargel/jenkins-modules-plugin/README.md

 not just old-style-projects ([AbstractProject](http://javadoc.jenkins-ci.org/hudson/model/AbstractProject.html)s).
 Second, it uses its own namespace for the relationships, so you do not have to rely on the name of the job but can use any naming-scheme that suits your build-system (e.g. maven/gradle artifact ids).
-Third, it allows you the define conditional relationships; this means downstream-projects are only blocked if both the upstream- and downstream-projects share some attribute (e.g.,they were started by the same user, triggered by the same upstream-project).
+Third, it allows you to define conditional relationships; this means downstream-projects are only blocked if both the upstream- and downstream-projects share some attribute (e.g. they were started by the same user, triggered by the same upstream-project etc.).

 ### Okay, but why "modules"?
 Basically it's a plugin to build pipelines of jobs, isn't it?